MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy.md

     - Click on **Add printer or scanner**.
     - You should see a "Search for cloud printers" (or "Search for printers in my organization" on a more recent Windows 10 machine) link.
     - Click on the link.
-    - Click the “Please select a search location” link.
+    - Click the "Please select a search location" link.
         - You should see the device location hierarchy.
     - Pick a location and click **OK** and then click **Search** button to find the printers.
     - Select printer and click **Add device** button.
     - After successful printer installation, print to the printer from your favorite app.

-> Note: If using the “EcpPrintTest” printer, you can find the output file in the Print Server machine under “C:\\ECPTestOutput\\EcpTestPrint.xps” location.
+> Note: If using the "EcpPrintTest" printer, you can find the output file in the Print Server machine under "C:\\ECPTestOutput\\EcpTestPrint.xps" location.

 ## Troubleshooting